-'''

 from Book where price between 1.0 and 100.0

-'''

-2.6.3.
+2.7.3.
 Operators for dealing with null

 The following operators make it easier to deal with null values.
+These predicates never evaluate to null.

-Operator Negation Туре Semantics is null is not null Unary postfix true if the value to the left is null is distinct from is not distinct from Binary true if the value on the left is equal to the value on the right, or if both are null from Author where nomDePlume is not null
+Operator Negation Туре Semantics is null is not null Unary postfix true if the value to the left is null, or false if it is not null is distinct from is not distinct from Binary true if the value on the left is equal to the value on the right, or if both values are null, and false otherwise from Author where nomDePlume is not null